Gfast2/bible-tsv-generator/README.md

 If everything worked out well, under repo's root directory, the new created book `*.tsv` is the one you just created.
 Cheers, enjoy IT!

+## Warning
+[The link](https://bible.fhl.net/json/listall.html) for fetch all chinese and english book names are working very unstable.
+And it may caused by the server side certification implementaions.
+Please retry if failed.
+I'm considering to find somewhere else to fetch these information.

 ## License

 [MIT](./LICENSE)